n0-ware/book-of-n0ware/TryHackMe/events/AoC-2021/AoC-2021_Day7.0.md

 ![McSkidy Flag](AoC-2021_Photos/Day_7/15.0_AoC-Day-7_12-27-21-McSkidy-Flag.png)

 Congrats on completing this box!
+Consider trying out some of the other commands such as `$exists` with a value of `true` for the field and `$regex` with a value of `.*` to match "anything that is there" and see what else you can get.
 </br>
 </br>
 </br>